-The answer is A/B testing — a process which pits two versions of the same message against each other in order to determine which variation drives more desired outcomes.
-In the case of cold sales email in particular, A/B testing can help you get:
+The answer is A/B testing — a process that pits two versions of the same message against each other in order to determine which variation drives more desired outcomes.
+In the case of cold sales email, in particular, A/B testing can help you get:

 - More opens

 - And conversions

 Let’s break down each of these issues, in addition to exploring the solutions that will help anyone using cold emails in their sales process to take advantage of this powerful technique.